 Step 1: Eligible students must complete the RISE Financial Progress Course.

-Step 2: After completing the course, eligible students must then write a 500-word essay on the following topic:
+Step 2: After completing the course, eligible students must answer 10 questions based on the course and write a 750-word essay on the following topic:

 The RISE Financial Progress Scholarship is open to college applicants once each year.